logiqai/docs/logiq-server-configuration/destinations.md

 ### bucket \[required\]

-The bucket key specifies the bucket in the S3 compatible store where LOGIQ will upload the log data.
+The bucket key specifies the bucket in the S3 compatible store where Apica Ascent will upload the log data.
 This is a required parameter and the bucket must exist.
-LOGIQ currently doesn't support creating the bucket automatically.
+Apica Ascent currently doesn't support creating the bucket automatically.

 ### credential \[required\]